Periphyton

 Periphyton serves as an important food source for invertebrates, tadpoles, and some fish.
 It can also absorb contaminants, removing them from the water column and limiting their movement through the environment.
 The periphyton is also an important indicator of water quality; responses of this community to pollutants can be measured at a variety of scales representing physiological to community-level changes.
 Periphyton has often been used as an experimental system in, e.g., pollution-induced community tolerance studies.

 Composition

-In both marine and freshwater environments, algae – particularly green algae and diatoms – make up the dominant component of aufwuchs communities.
+In both marine and freshwater environments, algae – particularly green algae and diatoms – make up the dominant component of surface growth communities.
 Small crustaceans, rotifers, and protozoans are also commonly found in fresh water and the sea, but insect larvae, oligochaetes and tardigrades are peculiar to freshwater aufwuchs faunas.

+Growth

+Periphyton can contain species of cyanobacteria that are toxic to humans and other animals.
+In fresh water, excessive growth and subsequent death and decay of periphyton can have undesirable effects: depleting oxygen in the water, altering its pH, and clogging the space between gravel and sand (the hyporheic zone).
+These effects, known as eutrophication, can impair or kill fishes and other animals, reduce the quality of drinking water, and make waterways unappealing for recreation.
+Remediating the damage to biodiversity and ecosystems caused by excessive periphyton growth costs billions of doillars annually.

+Conversely, periphyton can be damaged by urbanization: the increased turbidity levels associated with urban sprawl can smother periphyton, causing it to detach from the rocks on which it lives.

 Uses

 Periphyton communities are used in aquaculture food production systems for the removal of solid and dissolved pollutants.
 Their performance in filtration is established and their application as aquacultural feed is being researched.
+It can be important for the clearance of harmful chemicals and reducing turbidity.

+Water quality

 Periphyton serves as an indicator of water quality because: